hector535/devjobs-app/README.md

 Your users should be able to:

-- See all countries from the API on the homepage
-- Search for a country using an input field
-- Filter countries by region
-- Click on a country to see more detailed information on a separate page
-- Click through to the border countries on the detail page
+- Be able to filter jobs on the index page by title, location, and whether a job is for a full-time position
+- Be able to click a job from the index page so that they can read more information and apply for the job
-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for each page depending on their device's screen size
-- Bonus: Toggle the color scheme between light and dark mode
+- See hover states for all interactive elements throughout the site
+- **Bonus**: Have the correct color scheme chosen for them based on their computer preferences.
+Hint: Research prefers-color-scheme in CSS.
+- **Bonus**: Build this project as a full-stack application

 ## My process